Charlotte Christian School

-Charlotte Christian School is a private, college preparatory, non-denominational Christian school for grades K–12.
-It is located in Charlotte, North Carolina.
+Charlotte Christian School is a private, college preparatory, non-denominational Christian school for grades JK–12 located in Charlotte, North Carolina.

 History

 In 1950, D.L.
 Pointdexter McClenny began a ministry at Calvary Presbyterian Church in uptown Charlotte called Calvary Christian Day School for kindergarten to grade six.
 In 1960, a group of men inspired by a Billy Graham crusade organized Christian High School.
 In 1969, these two schools merged to become Christian School Association of Charlotte, Inc., creating a kindergarten through twelfth grade institution.
-The school continued to grow and moved to its current site on Sardis Rd. in 1971.
+The school continued to grow and moved to its current site on Sardis Road in 1971.
 In 1976 the school was renamed Charlotte Christian School.